kmarkley/Indigo-Timed-Devices/README.md

     * **Simple**: device states or variable values that can be understood as true/false are considered inputs.
         * **Reverse?**
         Reverse the logic.
 I.e. consider False values as inputs.
-    * **Complex**: provide specific comaparison logic to determine what is considered an input.
+    * **Complex**: provide specific comparison logic to determine what is considered an input.
         * **Operator**
         The operator used to compare device states and variable values to a reference value.
         * **Comparison**